BeeAZ-pm-pl/HumanNPC/README.md

 /hnpc

 # Notice
-The plugin only supports getting skins from players not supporting other entities
+The plugin only supports getting skins from players not supporting skin mobs